To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 We adopted Kopa, a 1-year-old treeing walker coonhound (TWC), in November of 2017.
 It was easily one of the happiest days of my husband and my life.
-We had been looking for a sibling for Sally, our 4-year-old TWC mix, and we felt that Kopa fit the bill perfectly.
+We looked for a sibling for Sally, our 4-year-old TWC mix, and we felt that Kopa fit the bill perfectly.

 We knew it would take time for us all to bond as a family, so we made sure to take plenty of walks, allow lots of playtime and leave some time for cuddling on the couch together as well.
 This is what we did with Sally when we adopted her from the shelter, and she has proven an excellent companion.

 Unfortunately, bonding with Kopa was different than we planned.
 He began growling at my husband, Pat, for unnecessary reasons.
-Pat would try to cuddle Kopa, ask him to sit, or try to make room for Sally on the dog bed by moving Kopa slightly but he would react with a growl.
+Pat would try to cuddle Kopa, ask him to sit, or make room for Sally on the dog bed by moving Kopa slightly, but he would react with a growl.

 Pat was understandably becoming fearful of Kopa.
 He’s a big dog with an extremely dangerous bite.
 When Kopa would growl, you could see the anger in his eyes, and we felt that a bite was going to follow his growls shortly after.

 Kopa was never aggressive towards Sally.
 Sally is very much a dominant dog, and Kopa was okay with being submissive to her.
-She would let Kopa know when he crossed the line and he would accept that.
+She would let Kopa know when he crossed the line, and he would accept that.
 The two of them always got along great.
 Learn more about dog-on-dog aggression.

 We spoke to our dog trainer about Kopa’s behavior, and she told us that it’s because we aren’t being dominant enough and showing him that we are the alphas.
 (Basically, we needed to be more like Sally.)
-She gave us some tips on how to correct this unwanted behavior and let us borrow a muzzle to make us more comfortable during this training period.
+She gave us some tips on correcting this unwanted behavior and let us borrow a muzzle to make us more comfortable during this training period.

 Unfortunately, implementing these tips only seemed to escalate the situation further.
 We felt helpless.

-After 3 months of loving, adoring and caring for Kopa, the aggression persisted.
+After three months of loving, adoring, and caring for Kopa, the aggression persisted.
 We decided it was best to help him find a new home.
 This was easily one of the hardest decisions we have ever faced.
 I was a complete wreck.
 Kopa had taken a place in my heart quicker than I thought possible.

-Pat was a dog lover long before I was, and although the majority of the growling was aimed at Pat, he was just as distraught as I. Kopa has many wonderful qualities, but it’s that small percentage of unwanted, scary behavior that kept us from being able to let our guard down fully.
+Pat was a dog lover long before I was.
+Although most of the growling was aimed at Pat, he was just as distraught as I. Kopa has many beautiful qualities.
+Still, it’s that small percentage of unwanted, scary behavior that kept us from being able to let our guard down entirely.

-When we adopted Kopa from the shelter, there was a stipulation that said if for whatever reason we needed to rehome Kopa, we would bring him back to the same shelter.
-We agreed with this and decided that surrendering Kopa to the shelter was what was best for all of us.
+When we adopted Kopa from the shelter, there was a stipulation that said if, for whatever reason, we needed to rehome Kopa, we would bring him back to the same shelter.
+We agreed with this and decided that surrendering Kopa to the shelter was best for all of us.

-Some may think that 3 months isn’t long enough to give the relationship a fair try.
-However, for us, we felt we had done everything we could, and things continued to get worse.
+Some may think that three months isn’t long enough to give the relationship a fair try.
+However, we felt we had done everything we could, and things continued to worsen.
 We prioritized Kopa’s needs above everything else.
-We focused on training him and made sure he was getting enough food, exercise and sleep.
+We focused on training him and made sure he was getting enough food, exercise, and sleep.
 Sadly, none of this seemed to matter in the end.